Warning label: Effectiveness

+Warning systems promote attention, comprehension, and protective behavior.
+Research confirms that well-designed warnings based on scientific principles improve safety behavior, with effective warnings leading to greater compliance than their absence.
+However, not all research finds a direct correlation between warning design and safety outcomes due to methodological differences (e.g., user population, context of use).
+Some studies suggest that prior benign experiences or high compliance costs may reduce warning effectiveness, emphasizing the need for more forceful design strategies.
+Comprehensive reviews of the literature indicate that the most reliable indicators of warning effectiveness are comprehension and behavioral compliance.

+Meta-analytic reviews concluded that warnings increase safe behavior, stressing the need for testing with representative user groups.
+They found that the most effective strategy for boosting compliance is presenting uncluttered, task-integrated warnings in highly salient locations.

 Regulation by country

 European Economic Area

 In the European Economic Area, a product containing hazardous mixtures must have a unique formula identifier (UFI) code.
 This is not a warning label per se, but a code that helps poison control centres identify the exact formula of a hazardous product.

 United States

+The American National Standard Institute (ANSI) develops a wide range of industry voluntary standards.
+The ANSI Z535 Committee develops a set of standards for the design, application, and use of signs, colors and symbols intended to identify and warn against specific hazards and for other accident prevention purposes.
+The ANSI standards were developed to standardize warning systems content and format.
+They are informed by scientific input to maximize message recognition and comprehension with the aim of improving warning system effectiveness.
+The two standards most relevant to consumer product hazard signs are ANSI Z535.4: Product Safety Signs and Labels and ANSI Z535.6: Product Safety Information in Product Manuals, Instructions, and Other Collateral Materials.
+Studies indicate that warnings that were consistent with the ANSI Z535 standard were rated as being more noticed, read, and understood and they promoted greater compliance in comparison with warnings that were inconsistent with the standard.

-In the United States, warning labels have been instituted under a number of different government organizations.
+In the United States, warning labels have been mandated under a number of different government organizations.
 For instance, the Federal Food, Drug, and Cosmetic Act of 1938.
-Cigarettes were not required to have warning labels in the United States until Congress passed the Federal Cigarette Labeling and Advertising Act (FCLAA) in 1965.
+Cigarettes were not required to have warning labels in the United States until Congress passed the Federal Cigarette Labeling and Advertising Act (FCLAA) in 1965 (in force in 1966).

 Other organizations that create label standards in the US — the Occupational Safety and Health Administration (OSHA) and American National Standards Institute (ANSI) — govern their use.
 The US organizations pull from international organizations such as the Globally Harmonized System of Classification and Labelling of Chemicals and the International Standards Organization.